tshort/julia/test/standalone-aot/README.md

 ## Next steps

-- Clean out printf's and other debugging junk.
-- Rework the `jlrun` macro.
 - Move examples to test/something; maybe try Makefiles.
 - Continue to work on initialization.
 - Fix exporting, so only the methods passed to `create_native` get exported.